The Healing Power of Light

-The medical lamps in these phototherapy units emit ultraviolet (UV) light in a wavelength that creates changes within the skin cells.
+During a phototherapy treatment, the skin is exposed to a special type of light from a medical device referred to as a phototherapy unit.
+These units range from hand-held devices for spot treatment to “walk-in” units for patients with full body involvement.
+The medical lamps in these units emit ultraviolet (UV) light in a wavelength that creates changes within the skin cells.
 The cells in most patients then begin to behave normally, which reduces or eliminates the symptoms of the skin disease.